Velvet Antler (Deer/Elk)

 Joint health/cartilage support (preclinical, traditional use)

-NOT supported: testosterone/IGF-1 boosting claims
+Not supported: testosterone/IGF-1 boosting claims

 Anti-fatigue (animal evidence; limited human)